matthiasmohr/wattlink-landing/README.md

 ## To DO
 ### Prio A
-- Registrierung in den Newsletter einbauen

 ### Prio B
 - Remove "text-color-danger" (used for ToDo Indication)

 ### Prio C
 - Header Sticky machen
+- Fehler catchen bei Newsletter-Registrierung, Kontakformular

 ## Folder Structure
   /src